 Need to create a meaningful project that is perfect for holidays, celebrations, centerpieces and more?
 These Picture Frame Luminaries are your answer!
 A wonderful handmade gift, keepsake or even decorations for receptions or showers!
 Highly personal and highly customizable!
 With the majority of supplies from the dollar store, they are inexpensive as well!

-Happy Sunday friends!
-I hope you are having a fabulous weekend!
 I am REALLY, REALLY excited to share these picture frame luminaries with you today.
 They are perfect for your dining table or mantel.
-They work wonderfully for events like showers, receptions and graduations!
+They work wonderfully for events like wedding or baby showers, receptions, and graduations!
 Really…any time of the year!
 I am pretty sure I will find a place for this up year round! :) Last year I shared my wine bottle luminaries…I tend to like things that light up during the holidays!!!

 - (4) 5 x 7 frames (I found mine at my local Dollar Tree)

 - Gorilla Glue or super glue

 - 2 sheets of 8.5 x 11 Vellum ( solid or patterned )

 - Home printer – I use the HP Envy 5540 Wireless All-In-One Printer and signed up for HP Instant Ink.